 This establishes the squareness of the front of the box then I worked my way around the rest of the box.

-I added couple of dividers to establish the openings for the drawers for the DIY desk.
+A desk with drawers obviously needs a place for them to go so I added couple of dividers to establish the openings for the drawers.
 These are cut to size to fit the openings and attached with pocket screws.

 Next I started painting using a semi-gloss white enamel and applying it with a HVLP sprayer.